c3bottles/c3bottles/INSTALL.md

         $ npm run build

 4. Create a configuriation file `config.py`.
-You will find a template for the configuration in the file `config.default.py`. c3bottles will not work if no config.py with the required settings is present.
-You have to configure at least a database URI and a secret key.
+You will find a template for the configuration in the file `config.default.py`.
+Although c3bottles will work if no config.py with the required settings is present, is is recommended to set at least a SECRET_KEY and SQLALCHEMY_DATABASE_URI.

 5. Configure your database accordingly.
 The user for c3bottles needs full access to the database.
 If you use SQLite, the web server needs write access to the directory containing the `*.db` file and to the file itself.

-6. Initialize the database using the Python interpreter:
+6. Initialize the database:

-        $ ./db_create
+        $ ./manage.py initdb

-7. In order to use c3bottles, you need at least one admin user.
-You can create one like this:
+7. In order to use c3bottles, you need to create at least one admin user:

-        $ ./create_user --username admin --pasword password --visit True \
-                --edit True --admin True --active True
+        $ ./manage.py createuser

+8. For testing purposes, you can run c3bottles with the development web server included in Flask:

+        $ ./manage.py run

+    However, if you want to use c3bottles in a production environment, it is strongly advised to use a proper web server like lined out below.

-8. Configure your webserver accordingly to run the WSGI application.
+9. Configure your webserver accordingly to run the WSGI application.
 Apache needs something like this to run c3bottles as the document root of a host:

         WSGIScriptAlias / /path/to/c3bottles/wsgi.py